charleszipp/abode/docs/onboarding/06-e2e-sample.md

 - [Create an Azure Digital Twin](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-set-up-instance-cli#create-the-azure-digital-twins-instance) instance
 - Download the sample project [digital-twins-samples](https://docs.microsoft.com/en-us/azure/digital-twins/tutorial-end-to-end#get-required-resources)

-> Note: Use the Visual Studio Installer to ensure your installation of Visual Studio 2019 includes the ASP.NET and web development workload/framework.
+> Note: Use the Visual Studio Installer to ensure your installation of Visual Studio 2019 includes the `ASP.NET and web development` workload.
 It is required so that Azure Functions (used in the end-to-end solution/exercises below) can be published.

 ## Learning Exercises